Blendify/blender-manual/trunk/blender_docs/manual/addons/io_scene_obj.rst

    Exports a numbered OBJ for each frame from the start to the end frame.
    Please be aware that this can take quite a long time.
 Apply Modifiers
-   Export mesh objects as seen in the 3D View with all modifiers applied.
+   Export mesh objects as seen in the 3D Viewport with all modifiers applied.
    Mostly you will want this unless you are exporting a subdivision surface cage.
 Edges
    Export loose edges as two-sided faces.
 Mostly there is no need for this